AdTau/DI-Inference/README.md

 The code consists of the following scripts/folders:

-- 'DI_computation_per_pair.m': For a pair of time series, function that estimates delayed versions (for a subset of selected time delays) of the directed information measure via the Context-Tree Weighting algorithm  betweeen (1) the original simultaneous discrete time series and (2) between a number of surrogated pairs in which the second time series is shifted circularly.
-The code is structured to repeat these 2 computation over all possible slicing time windows ('intervals) of selected length within a fixed trial, and over all available trials.
+- 'DI_computation_per_pair.m': Function that estimates the directed information measure (Massey, 90) via the CTW algorithm (Jiao et al., 2013) at different delays betweeen simultaneously discrete signals.
+The code is structured to repeat this computation over all possible slicing time windows ('intervals) of a given length within a fixed trial, and over all available trials.
+The function also performs the same computations for surrogate samples obtained for each parameter (delay, interval) by shifting circulary the target sequence ('Y').

 - 'DI_significance_test.m': Function that tests the significance of a predefined statistic (maximization of the Directed Information estimated at different delays) using the original and surrogate outputs of 'DI_computation_per_pair'.